asifbacchus/MailcowBackup/README.md

 ## running the script

-After setting up the *.details* file correrctly and assuming you are running a default set up of mailcow according to the documentation, you just have to run the script and it will find everything on it's own.
+After setting up the *.details* file correctly and assuming you are running a default set up of mailcow according to the documentation, you just have to run the script and it will find everything on it's own.
 In particular, the defaults are set as follows:

 - mailcow.conf is located at */opt/mailcow-dockerized/mailcow.conf*
 - docker-compose file is located at */opt/mailcow-dockerized/docker-compose.yml*